Why Responsibility Must Arrive Earlier Than We Think

 An older child might manage a regular household task.

-Teenagers might take on work or assist with family logistics.
+Teenagers might take on work, help with younger siblings, maintain equipment, prepare meals, or assist with family logistics.

 The scale of the task matters less than its consistency.